jbirnick/jbirnick.github.io/content/posts/ecdsa-attack-smart/index.md

 +++
-title = 'How to break elliptic curve cryptography (in a special case) using $p$-adic numbers' description = 'In this post I describe how to break the elliptic curve discrete logarithm problem in the special case where the curve has exactly $p$ points over $\mathbb{F}_p$.
+title = 'How to break Elliptic Curve Cryptography (in a special case) using $p$-adic numbers' description = 'I show how to break the elliptic curve discrete logarithm problem in the special case where the curve has exactly $p$ points over $\mathbb{F}_p$.
 This attack was invented by N.P.
 Smart.
-I also explain all the necessary mathematical background.' keywords = [] author = 'Johann Birnick' categories = ['mathematics']
+I also treat the necessary mathematical background.' keywords = [] author = 'Johann Birnick' categories = ['mathematics']